mlibrary/ettin/README.md

 * ruby 2.3.x
 * ruby 2.4.x

-Ettin is compatible with every ruby library and framework.
-This is possible because it does not rely on any specific runtime enviroment other than the availability of the ruby core and standard library.
+As Ettin does not rely on any specific runtime environment other than the ruby core and standard library, it is compatible with every ruby library and framework.

 ## Installation